Can my ex claim my inheritance?

-However, if the wife has received an inheritance just before separation, the Court may choose to exclude the inheritance, and instead choose to make a 5 per cent adjustment in the husband’s favor so that the property will be divided 45/55.
+However, if the wife has received an inheritance just before separation, the Court may choose to exclude the inheritance, and instead, choose to make a 5 per cent adjustment in the husband’s favor so that the property will be divided 45/55.

 This is because the wife will have the benefit of the inheritance while the husband will not have access to the same level of financial resources.

-It is important to obtain legal advice for your unique inheritance and divorce as there are always other factors that may be relevant such as which party has care of the children and each party’s ability to earn income in the future.
+For inheritance and property settlement, it is important to obtain legal advice for your unique inheritance and divorce as there are always other factors that may be relevant such as which party has care of the children and each party’s ability to earn income in the future.

 Principal of Justice Family Lawyers, Hayder specialises in complex parenting and property family law matters.
 He is based in Sydney and holds a Bachelor of Law and Bachelor of Communications from UTS.